gberger/gulp-markdox/README.md

 ```

 ## API
-Please refer to [markdox's documentation](https://github.com/cbou/markdox) for further documentation of these options.x'.
+Please refer to [markdox's documentation][markdox] for further documentation of these options.x'.

 ### markdox(options)
 Generates markdox documentation from source code in the input.